uclasystem/VQPy/README.md

 There are two differences in the functions: `getv` can retrieve values in historic frames using `object.getv(property, index=)` if the property is marked by `@vqpy.stateful` decorator; `getv` consider user-defined names first and `infer` directly look up the library.
 Consequently, `infer` is mostly used when implementing the properties to avoid circular reference, and `getv` can be used as the interface to access the data within this object.

-We also have some other decorators to simplify the definition of properties, like `@vqpy.postproc`.
-This decorator provides basic postprocessing functions.
-For instance, returning the modal value of the results in past 10 frames.
-For more details on how to use the decorators, please refer to our API document (TODO).
+We also have some other decorators to simplify the definition of properties, like `@vqpy.postproc`, which provides basic postprocessing functions.
+For more details on how to use these decorators, please refer to our API document (TODO).

 You can also refer to our [demos](https://github.com/uclasystem/VQPy/blob/main/README.md#customization) to see several example implementations of concerned objects.

 #### Define a `Query`